N-Silbernagel/Sethub/README.md

 Issues can be used to ask questions or suggest changes to how we organize this repo.

 Use merge requests to suggest changes to existing setups or to add your own setups.
-The naming convention for setups is a *PB* followed by the best time you drove with the setup in the dormat m_ss_SSS, *A* with the ambient temperature in celcius, *T* followed by the track temperature and *D* for a very short description.
+The naming convention for setups is a *PB* followed by the best time you drove with the setup in the dormat m_ss_SSS, *A* with the ambient temperature in celcius, *T* followed by the track temperature and *D* for a very short description all seperated by a hyphen.
 You are free to pick what every description you like.
-So say we had a ACC setup for the ferrari 488 on Monza and our best time was 1:50:45.
+So say we had a ACC setup for the ferrari 488 on Monza.

-That'd mean the file should be named `PB1_50_45A24T28DLessWingAngle.json` and be in the folder `asseto_corsa_competizione->ferrari_488_gt3_evo->monza`.
+That'd mean the file should be named `PB1_50_45-A24-T28-DLessWingAngle.json` and be in the folder `asseto_corsa_competizione->ferrari_488_gt3_evo->monza`.

 ## What the f*ck is git